gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 TBD - backwards compatibility wrt moving the core plugins. eg all core plugins are currently visible on every script compile classpath.
 TBD - declare and expose only the API of the plugin TBD - handle conflicts where different versions of a plugin are requested to be applied to the target object.
-TBD - conflict resolution for the script compile classpath when mixing combinations of `require` and `dependencies { classpath ... }` and inherited classpath.
+TBD - conflict resolution for the script compile classpath when mixing combinations of `plugins { apply ... } ` and `dependencies { classpath ... }` and inherited classpath.
+TBD - deprecate and remove inherited classpath.
 TBD - plugins that add new kinds of repository and resolver implementations or that define and configure the repositories to use.
 TBD - automate promotion of new plugin versions to the public repository